google/highwayhash/README.md

 there are two ways to prevent denial of service by limiting the work per request.

-1. Instead of conventional chained or closed hash tables, the service can use augmented/de-amortized cuckoo hash tables (https://arxiv.org/pdf/0903.0391.pdf).
+1. Use augmented/de-amortized cuckoo hash tables (https://goo.gl/PFwwkx).
 These guarantee worst-case `log n` bounds, but only if the hash function is 'indistinguishable from random', which is claimed for SipHash and HighwayHash but certainly not for weak hashes.

-2. When flooding is detected, the service can switch from hashing to a tree.
-@funny-falcon proposes to avoid the space and time overhead of self-balancing algorithms (AVL/splay/red-black/a,b trees) by indexing the tree with `H(s, m)` rather than `m`.
+2. Use conventional separate chaining for collision resolution, but with trees instead of linked lists.
+Indexing the tree with `H(s, m)` rather than `m` avoids the space and time overhead of self-balancing algorithms such as AVL/splay/red-black/a,b trees.
 This relies on the equidistribution property of strong hashes.
+(Thanks to funny-falcon for proposing this!)

 In both cases, attackers pay a high cost (likely at least proportional to `p`) to trigger only modest additional work (a factor of `log n`).